ghostebony/svelte-virtual/README.md

     -   Props:
         -   `index: number` - Item index
         -   `style: string` - Item style, must be applied to the slot (look above for example)
+-   `placeholder` - Slot for each item (when scrolling fast, replaces `item` slot. if not present, `item` slot is used)
+    -   Props:
+        -   `index: number` - Item index
+        -   `style: string` - Item style, must be applied to the slot (look above for example)
 -   `header` - Slot for the elements that should appear at the top of the component
 -   `footer` - Slot for the elements that should appear at the bottom of the component